 Extended time off due to injury, illness, or life crisis carries an additional psychological layer that voluntary time off doesn't.
 The fitness loss wasn't chosen.
 The situation that caused it may still be present.
 The return to training is happening in a context that is already emotionally loaded.

-In these situations, the physical return protocol above is correct and should be followed.
-The psychological approach should acknowledge the difficulty of the situation without letting that difficulty become justification for either avoiding training entirely or for the aggressive overcorrection that tries to use training intensity to outrun the emotional weight of what happened.
+In these situations, the physical return-to-training protocol above is still correct and should be followed.
+The psychological approach should acknowledge the difficulty of the situation without letting that difficulty become justification for either avoiding training entirely or for the aggressive overcorrection that uses training intensity to outrun the emotional weight of what happened.

-Training should feel like stability during involuntary time-off recovery, not like punishment.
-Consistent, moderate, structured training across this period is the correct approach for both physical and psychological reasons.
+Training should feel like stability during involuntary time-off recovery, not punishment.
+Consistent, moderate, structured sessions across this period are the correct approach for both physical and psychological reasons.
 For athletes whose extended time off has crossed into full training burnout rather than a discrete disruption, rebuilding after training burnout is the more accurate starting framework.

-How do I know what percentage of my pre-break fitness to expect after specific time periods off?
+How much fitness do I lose after specific time periods off?

 A rough guide: after two weeks, you've lost approximately ten to fifteen percent of aerobic capacity and little measurable strength.
 After one month, approximately twenty to twenty-five percent aerobic and ten percent strength.
 After three months, approximately thirty to forty percent aerobic and twenty to twenty-five percent strength.
 These are averages , individual variation exists, and the less well-trained you were pre-break, the faster the detraining and the faster the restoration.